Goals of the training program

 - to provide fellows with a fundamental body of knowledge from neuroscience to behavioral pediatrics, including aspects of neurophysiology, neuroradiology, psychopharmacology, and behavioral therapies

 The Developmental-Behavioral Pediatrics Fellowship program is a comprehensive three-year ACGME-accredited program that provides comprehensive clinical, didactic, and research training in Developmental-Behavioral Pediatrics and associated fields including genetics, metabolism, neurology, and psychiatry.
 The program is designed to provide outstanding clinical experiences coupled with mentored research opportunities tailored to each trainee’s chosen area of concentration.
 All trainees develop expertise in the diagnosis and treatment of developmental disorders including attention problems, autism spectrum disorders, language disorders, learning disabilities, and intellectual disability, along with elective areas of their choice.
 Read on for more details.
-You can download the full program brochure.

 The DBP fellowship program begins with a primarily clinical first year, during which trainees learn about a range of developmental and behavioral pediatric conditions in both hospital and community settings.
 Fellows further refine their research project focus within the first year with support of a research mentor, and then spend two months at the beginning of their second year participating in an intensive research experience in the clinical research program at the Harvard T.H.
 Chan School of Public Health.
 Each fellow uses the final two years of the fellowship to develop an area of clinical expertise while conducting a mentored research project and gaining knowledge and skills in quality improvement.